spamegg1/reviews/README.md

 Finally some nice folks on GitHub created a Google Colab page (uses Google's GPU sharing) with the homework assignments, but the final exam is missing.
 They wrapped the C++/CUDA code in some iPython notebooks with correct reference solutions that automatically compiles and checks your code against it.
 But it's impossible to debug or know what you are doing wrong... so I was forced to peek at a few solutions on Github.

 The course is about CUDA programming specifically on the GPU.
 Lots of GPU-only special considerations are given, like warp size, cache size, local/shared/global memory and their speeds, and so on.
-(These were completely absent from the Parallel Programming course in Scala specialization.)
+(These were completely absent from the Parallel Programming course in Scala Specialization.)
 The homework assignments are written by folks at Nvidia.
 It's very rare for a course to be so closely integrated with industry.
-And these assignments were much, much, much better than those in Hack the Kernel, even though they both deal with low-levels, memory allocation, pointers etc.
+And these assignments were much, much, much better than those in Hack the Kernel, even though they both deal with low-levels, memory allocation, pointers etc. It's my theory that industry people are better at creating learning content than academics.

+You will go through the fundamentals of parallel programming and learn/implement all the fundamental parallel algorithms: scan, reduce, and so on.
+The assignments are super cool and interesting (assuming you can DO THEM AT ALL!): image blurring, turning an image to B&W, red eye reduction, normalizing an image's shininess (so that super bright/super dark portions become more visible), Radix Sort, Jacobi filtering.
+I could not even do the final exam's PAs, I assume they were even harder.

+The instructors are great!
+I always thought Udacity is the only one that got online pedagogy right: short videos, tons of questions in between videos (fully utilizing the Socratic method) instead of long boring info dumps.
+However the TAs totally suck.
+The TAs are tasked with the "explain HW assignment" videos, and they do a terrible job.
+There is one main instructor and some guests from Nvidia.
+They got the main CUDA guy from Nvidia to give a guest lecture (without any assignments) on the CUDA programming model.
+Don't worry, it does NOT play like a commercial.
+The only issue is that the main instructor gets into super nitty gritty details of optimizing parallel code for the GPU... while it's cool to have industry people teaching you the tricks directly, these felt like totally out of reach unless you work in the industry yourself.

 *Spam's recommendation:* DO NOT TAKE THIS!
 It's abandonware.
+Super hard, and you are all alone.
 You'll go through so much pain and frustration.
 It's too bad though, because it's actually an awesome course.

 ### <a name="scala"></a> Functional Programming in Scala (5 courses)
 https://www.coursera.org/specializations/scala